 That sounds pretty great, it's a little fantasy of mine, but it is a far cry from how I really work.

-Starting a business from home can be more a matter of sitting in your spare-bedroom-turned-home-office/craft-studio in the twenty spare minutes you have between dropping your kids at school and doing the dishes and letting your tea get cold as you work out the math to figure out how you spent so much money on supplies that month and try to resist the urge to shove all of your receipts in a shoe box and tell yourself you will most definitely organize them later.
+Starting a business from home can be more a matter of sitting in your spare-bedroom-turned-home-office in the twenty spare minutes you have between dropping your kids at school and doing the dishes and trying to work out the math to figure out how you spent so much money on supplies that month.
+Then trying to resist the urge to shove all of your receipts in a shoe box and avoid telling yourself you will most definitely organize them later.

 Most of the time, it's somewhere in between those two extremes, and with some good planning, you can minimize the stresses.
 For me, the freedom to be flexible with how I use my time, and the satisfaction of building something that is my own from my own creativity and hard work is well worth it.